TechnicalPursuit/TIBET/README.md

 # Documentation

 The <a href="https://github.com/TechnicalPursuit/TIBET/wiki" target="_blank">TIBET Wiki</a>
-provides forward-looking design blueprints, construction standards, and a roadmap for TIBET's development.
-Look there for conceptual, design, and developer documentation as well as introductory white papers.
+provides conceptual, design, and use-case documentation as well as introductory white papers.

-Version-specific API and tool documentation is hosted at <a href="http://technicalpursuit.com" target="_blank">technicalpursuit.com</a>
+Detailed API documentation is generated from within TIBET itself via the `:man` command.

+For more information on TIBET and TPI products and services see <a href="http://technicalpursuit.com" target="_blank">technicalpursuit.com</a>.

 # App Templates